 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Although symptoms aren’t typically as disruptive as symptoms associated with bipolar disorder, cyclothymia can signal bigger problems looming on the horizon.
+Although symptoms aren’t typically as disruptive as symptoms associated with bipolar I and II, cyclothymia can signal bigger problems looming on the horizon.
 So it’s a good idea to mention these mood swings to your doctor.